Learn Chinese, Math, English ELA online with WuKong Education!

-Blog / Chinese / Learn Chinese Alphabet Pinyin: Pronunciation and Writing (For Beginners)
+Blog / Chinese / Chinese Alphabet Pinyin: Pronunciation, Writing & Learning Guide

 In this comprehensive course, we will walk you through learning the alphabetical letters in Chinese, from proper pinyin pronunciation to writing letters A through Z in Chinese.
 We will also discuss the relationship and differences between Chinese letters, Chinese characters, and English letters.

-Whether you are a beginner interested in the Chinese alphabet or a lover who wishes to delve into the study of Chinese, this article will supply you with the most comprehensive analysis you require to begin your adventure of studying the Chinese alphabet.
+Whether you are a beginner interested in the Chinese alphabet or a lover who wishes to delve into the study of Chinese, WuKong Education will supply you with the most comprehensive analysis you require to begin your adventure of studying the Chinese alphabet.

 Part 1: Does Chinese Mandarin have Alphabets or Letters?